Wasps!

-There are about 2,000 species of wasp in NZ and the five species that are a nuisance to us humans give the others a bad name.
-If you are encouraging butterflies then you will be well aware of the main predatory wasps: social wasps.
+There are over 2,000 different species of wasp in NZ and most of them are solitary wasps, i.e. they do not make nests.
+The five species that are a nuisance to us humans are all introduced and give the others a bad name.

-Social wasps build nests whereas most species of wasps are solitary.
 At the beginning of the summer, social wasps are intent on nest-building, then laying eggs.
 When the eggs hatch the adults search for protein to feed their young..

 Bingo!
 Caterpillars are a great source of protein.
 For several months social wasps will steal your eggs and caterpillars of all stages, even pupae.
 By the end of the summer the juvenile wasps will be adults, and then the wasps will all be seeking out nectar for energy (no longer protein for building better bodies).